 5.42.
-In many nuclear fuel cycle R&D facilities in which fissile materials are handled, prevention of criticality by means of mass control is used as a deterministic safety measure that is not usually available in full scale facilities.
-As far as possible, the control by mass in an area should be preferred (i.e. compared to other parameters, as listed in para.
-5.43(b) - (j)).
-A number of such areas may coexist independently in a single facility, provided there are suitable controls.
+In many nuclear fuel cycle R&D facilities in which fissile material is handled, prevention of criticality by means of mass control is used as a deterministic safety measure that is not usually available in full scale facilities.
+As far as possible, the control by restricting the mass in an area should be preferred (i.e. compared with other parameters, as listed in para.
+5.43(b)-(j)).
+Several such areas may coexist independently in a single facility, provided there are suitable controls.

 5.43.
-For Case 2 nuclear fuel cycle R&D facilities, the recommendations on the control of criticality provided in relevant facility-specific Safety Guides (i.e. IAEA Safety Standards Series Nos SSG-5 (Rev. 1), Safety of Conversion Facilities and Uranium Enrichment Facilities [21], SSG-6 (Rev. 1) [5], SSG-7 (Rev. 1), Safety of Uranium and Plutonium Mixed Oxide Fuel Fabrication Facilities [22], and SSG-42, Safety of Nuclear Fuel Reprocessing Facilities [23]) should be implemented in accordance with a graded approach.
+For Case 2 nuclear fuel cycle R&D facilities, the recommendations on the control of criticality provided in relevant facility specific Safety Guides (i.e. IAEA Safety Standards Series Nos SSG-5 (Rev. 1), Safety of Conversion Facilities and Uranium Enrichment Facilities [21]; SSG-6 (Rev. 1) [5]; SSG-7 (Rev. 1), Safety of Uranium and Plutonium Mixed Oxide Fuel Fabrication Facilities [22]; and SSG-42 (Rev. 1), Safety of Nuclear Fuel Reprocessing Facilities [23]) should be implemented.
 In any case, the recommendations for the prevention of criticality in SSG-27 (Rev. 1) [3] should be followed.
 Examples of the parameters that should be controlled in nuclear fuel cycle R&D facilities to prevent criticality include the following:

 - (a) Mass: The mass margin5 should be based on a representative material with the lowest critical mass.
-The mass margin should not be less than 100% of the normal value in operation (unless the likelihood of double batching is demonstrated to be sufficiently low), or equal to the physical mass that can be accumulated. - (b) Geometry or shape: The safety analysis should give consideration to the layout of the facility, the dimensions and locations of pipes, vessels and other laboratory equipment.
-Control by geometryGeometry control could be used, for example, in the design of furnaces and dissolvers. - (c) Density and forms of materials: The safety analysis should consider the range of densities for different forms of materials (e.g. powder, pellets, rods) used in a nuclear fuel cycle R&D facility. - (d) Concentration and density of material in analytical laboratories and in liquid effluent units: The safety analysis should consider the range of fissile material in solution as well as any potential precipitates (e.g. Pu recovered from waste streams). - (e) Moderation: The safety analysis should consider a range of moderation to determine the most reactive conditions that could occur.
-Water, oil and similar hydrogenous substances are common moderators that are present in nuclear fuel cycle R&D facilities, or might be present under accident conditions (e.g. water from firefighting).
-The possibility of non-homogeneous distributions of moderators with fissile material should be considered (e.g. organic binders and porosity enhancing agents used in the pelletizing process). - (f) Moisture content in powders: The safety analysis should consider the range of moisture content for the powders used in a nuclear fuel cycle R&D facility. - (g) Reflection: The most conservative margin resulting from different assumptions should be retained, such as: (i) a hypothetical thickness of water around a processing unit; and (ii) consideration of the actual neutron reflection effect due to, for example, the presence of personnel, organic materials, shielding materials, concrete or steel of the containment in or around the processing unit. - (h) Neutron absorbers: If claims are made for neutron absorbers in the safety analysis, their effectiveness should be verified depending on the relevant operating conditions.
-Neutron absorbers such as cadmium and boron may be used in nuclear fuel cycle R&D facilities and the safety analysis should address their effect as neutron absorbers; however, ignoring their effects would still yield conservative results.
-The use of mobile or easily displaced or removed solid absorbers should be avoided.
-Care should be taken for precipitation or dilution of soluble absorbers in fissile solutions.
+The mass margin should not be less than 100% of the normal value in operation (unless the likelihood of double batching is demonstrated to be sufficiently low) or equal to the physical mass that can be accumulated. - (b) Geometry or shape: The safety analysis should give consideration to the layout of the facility and the dimensions and locations of pipes, vessels and other laboratory equipment.
+Geometry control could be used, for example, in the design of furnaces and dissolvers. - (c) Density and forms of materials: The safety analysis should consider the range of densities for different forms of materials (e.g. powder, pellets, rods) used in a nuclear fuel cycle R&D facility. - (d) Concentration and density of material in analytical laboratories and in liquid effluent units: The safety analysis should consider the range of fissile material in solution as well as any potential precipitates (e.g. plutonium recovered from waste streams). - (e) Moderation: The safety analysis should consider a range of moderation to determine the most reactive conditions that could occur.
+Water, oil and similar hydrogenous substances are common moderators that are present in nuclear fuel cycle R&D facilities or that might be present under accident conditions (e.g. water from firefighting).
+The possibility of non-homogeneous distributions of moderators with fissile material should be considered (e.g. organic binders and porosity enhancing agents used in the pelletizing process).

-5 The mass margin is the difference between the safety limit (the maximum amount allowed within the operational limits and conditions) and the subcritical limit (amount corresponding to effective neutron multiplication factor $k{\text{eff}} < 1$, often taken as $k{\text{eff}} < 0.95$).
+5 The mass margin is the difference between the safety limit (the maximum amount allowed within the operational limits and conditions) and the subcritical limit (the amount corresponding to effective neutron multiplication factor $k{\text{eff}} < 1$, often taken as $k{\text{eff}} < 0.95$).